ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

   * In the **Build** field, enter the `cf icd --create-connection $IBM_CLOUD_DEVOPS_WEBHOOK_URL $CF_APP` command to send the application deployable mappings to the toolchain.

- f.
+ d.
 Save your changes and return to the Configure the Integration page for the Jenkins tool integration.

 1. Click **Create Integration**.
 1. From your toolchain, click **Jenkins** to view the Jenkins server.